Developers-Secrets-Inc/Developers-Secrets/src/api/challenges/hooks/README.md

 1. User navigates to a new challenge
 2. The `layout.tsx` receives the new challenge
 3. The `key` prop forces remounting of `ChallengeProvider`
-4. The `ChallengeProvider` detects the `challenge.id` change
-5. The `useStoreReset` hook resets all stores
+4. The `ChallengeProvider` immediately resets all stores on mount
-6. The `ChallengeExercice` initializes the editor with new data
+5. The `ChallengeExercice` initializes the editor directly with clean state
+6. All components render with fresh, reset state

 ## Important Considerations

 - Persisted stores only reset non-persisted values
-- Editor initialization is deferred to avoid conflicts
+- Store reset is now synchronous and immediate on component mount
-- The system is optimized to minimize unnecessary re-renders
+- The system uses `useCallback` for performance optimization
+- Reset order is optimized: UI stores first, then editor stores
+- No timing delays needed - initialization is safe and direct